gonodono/sms-sender/README.md

 demonstration, but which could easily be scheduled for whenever, with whatever constraints are needed.

-The actual work for the send is handled in `SmsSendRepository`, and we use Hilt to maintain a singleton of that which we also inject into the statically-registered Receiver for the results, allowing us to keep the overall logic in one place.
+The actual work for the send is handled in `SmsSendRepository`.
+We use Hilt to maintain a singleton which we also inject into the statically-registered Receiver for the results, allowing us to keep the overall logic in one place.

 The UI is done in minimal Compose, and is basically just text logs with a couple of buttons.